- 1 How to Bargain in Chinese

 We know that haggling is hard work!
-But stick to it, effort comes at a price!
+But stick to it, the effort comes at a price!
 You might also find it’s common that sellers will share their tragic stories or intimidate you in some other ways.
-But don’t show your compassion easily, it might be a promotional techniques.
+But don’t show your compassion easily, it might be a promotional technique.

-4. Just walk away – it works as long as the vendor want to sell !
+4. Just walk away – it works as long as the vendor wants to sell!

 5. Dress casually

 Don’t dress too eye-catching or rich (with lots of ornaments), in case that the price proposed by the seller will accordingly be a little higher.